 Sinh Cafe Bus – Operates a number of routes between Ho Chi Minh City, Cambodia, and Laos.

-Phuong Trang FUTA Bus – This company operates a number of routes between Ho Chi Minh City and destinations in the Mekong Delta.
+Phuong Trang FUTA Bus – This company operates a number of routes between Ho Chi Minh City and destinations in the Mekong Delta, as well as other cities in South Vietnam.

 Mai Linh Bus – This company is the most popular and reliable bus company in Vietnam.